 In 1998, the OIG initiated the Audit Service Review (ASR) program to evaluate the effectiveness of the compliance audits performed by grantees' IPAs.
 ASRs include a review of the IPAs' working papers to determine if the grantees' compliance with LSC laws and regulations was adequately tested.
-The OIG conducted 30 ASRs on the grantees' 1999 audits.
-One ASR determined that the IPA did not adequately test the grantee's compliance with LSC laws and regulations.
-The OIG required the auditor to redo the audit and perform adequate testing.
-Several other ASRs disclosed that the auditors did not adequately test one or two regulations.
-In these cases the OIG concluded that the deficiencies were relatively minor and required the auditors to ensure that adequate testing would be done on future audits.
 The continuing ASR process allows the OIG to monitor the quality of the IPA audit reports and thus increase the reliability of the reports.